akhahaha/BrightCycle-android/README.md

 -------------------------------------------------------------------------------
 Summary
 ---------------
 Companion Android application to the Sight Cycle bike light.
-Awarded Best Use of the M2X API.
+Named AT&T Best M2X Application and AT&T Community Choice app.

 Features
 ---------------